Defining complex queries

 - getShipmentLineList

-For more information about these APIs, see the application Javadoc.
-For more information on valid database columns, see the application ERDs.
+For more information, see the Javadoc.
+For more information about the valid database columns, see Entity Relationship Diagrams (ERDs).

 Consider the following scenario for adding complex queries to the getItemList API.